leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 **Input**: Object audio signal | **Output**: Any multichannel signal | [**Related publication**](../../help/related-publications/mccormack2021rendering.pdf)

-This plugin uses an optimised framework for rendering spread sound sources over an arbitrary playback system, as described in [14].
+This plug-in uses an optimised framework for rendering spread sound sources over an arbitrary playback system, as described in [14].
 In this particular implementation, the directional responses for the target system are loaded as impulse responses via the SOFA format (e.g., using HRIRs for binaural, or microphone array IRs for creating a synthetic recording).
 The algorithm is then tasked with mixing the input mono signals to produce the appropriate multi-channel signals (e.g. 2 for binaural playback, 4 or 32 for a synthetic tetrahedral microphone or Eigenmike array recording), such that the output signals create a diffuse, or rather: "incoherently spead" sound source.
 The solution is optimised to introduce decorrelated signal energy into the output only to the degree that is required to fulfill the target model.
 Therefore, the signal fidelity of the input signal is largely retained.
 The algorithm proposed in [14] is denoted as "OM" in this plug-in.
 For comparison, an unconstrained spatial covariance matching alternative is provided under the name "EVD", which also fulfills the target model, but does so without the constraints for preserving signal fidelity.
 Additionally, a coherent spreading baseline ("BL"), which is commonly employed in the industry (e.g. game audio engines) is included, which can sound very unnatural when compared to the incoherent spreading alternatives.

 **Developers**: Leo McCormack and Archontis Politis.